Showing posts fromc by-example

 Socket Read/Write

-## Checking read/write success The `read()` and `write()` command can fail in a couple of ways but can also succeed without reading/writing all the data, a common mistake is not to check the amount
+## Checking read/write success The `read()` and `write()` commands can fail in several ways but can also succeed without reading/writing all the data.
+A common mistake is not checking the amount of

 Read More